microsoft/pai/src/database-controller/test-case.md

     Expect: The second request will be ignored.

-#### (Write merger) If recovery mode, use the FR from API server
+#### (Write merger) If retain mode is off, delete frameworks which are not submitted through db.

-1. Environment: Turn on recovery mode
+1. Environment: Turn on retain mode

     Case: Create a framework directly in API server;

-    Expect: The framework is inserted in database.
+    Expect: The framework is not deleted.

-2. Environment: Turn off recovery mode
+2. Environment: Turn off retain mode

     Case: Create a framework directly in API server;

-    Expect: The framework can't be inserted in database, write merger reports 404 error, and watcher keeps trying to synchroinze it.
+    Expect: The framework is deleted.

 #### (Write merger) If not equal, override and mark as !requestSynced